prototypefund/reproducible-website/_docs/value_initialization.md

 permalink: /docs/value-initialization/
 ---

-In languages which don't initialize values, this needs to be explicitely done in order to avoid capturing what random bytes are in memory when run.
+In languages which don't initialize values, this needs to be explicitly done in order to avoid capturing what random bytes are in memory when run.